PowerTips - Aquarium Power Protection

 Aquariums are a beautiful and entertaining hobby for a number of enthusiasts, and the exotic fish and other marine life that they support provide hours of amusement for people across the globe.
-From simple goldfish bowls, all the way up to built-in saltwater marine enviroments, aquariums all share some of the same needs, namely filtration and aeration, as well as heating and light
+From simple goldfish bowls, all the way up to built-in saltwater marine environments, aquariums all share some of the same needs, namely filtration and aeration, as well as heating and light.

 First off, the motors that run your filter and air pump work properly only on a true sine wave power supply, and some lower end UPS systems output only what is called a modified sine wave, or step wave, which can cause a/c motors to overwork and burn out.
 Because of this, we only recommend APC Smart-UPS Systems, which feature power conditioning and true sine wave output.

 The second thing to consider is the total wattage consumed by your systems, which will depend largely on the size of your tank, and the temperature of the water.
 Tropical fish require a tropical water temperature to stay healthy, so in the winter in the northeast, a tropical tank will consume up to 3 times the amount of electricity that a room temperature aquarium would use, because of the heating element.

 The final thing to bear in mind is your desired run time; if you just need to cover brief power outages or sags, a smaller unit will suffice, but for hours of run-time, you will need a much larger unit.
 A typical 70-gallon aquarium with a filter, air pump, and heating element will consume an average of about 100 watts.
 A larger 500-gallon tank uses closer to 350 watts.